Europe 296: Battle of Calleva Atrebatum

 During his reign, the Roman emperor Diocletian increased the financial efficiency of the provincial governors by dividing up the Roman provinces, until their number had risen from about 50 to over 100.
 Most of these new provinces seem to have been introduced in the late 290s, possibly at around the same time.
-However, the province of Insulae, consisting of Rhodes and the Aegean islands, was separated from Asia by August 294, and some others may also have been formed this early.
+However, the province of Insulae, consisting of Rhodes and the Aegean islands, was separated from Asia by August 294, and some others may also have been formed this early.in wikipedia

 293 Narseh vs Bahram III▲

 In 293 Bahram II of the Sasanian Empire of Persia died and was succeeded by his son Bahram III with the strong support of the aristocrat Wahnam and the governor of Meshan.
 Rejecting someone they considered to be a weak ruler, the nobles of Persia instead rallied behind Bahram’s sexagenarian granduncle Narseh, the son of Shapur I and viceroy of Armenia.
-Facing little opposition, Narseh marched south on Ctesiphon, where Wahnam was put to death and Bahram agreed to end his four-month reign by abdicating.
+Facing little opposition, Narseh marched south on Ctesiphon, where Wahnam was put to death and Bahram agreed to end his four-month reign by abdicating.in wikipedia

 293?–294?
 Busiris–Coptos revolt▲